vtex/shoreline/styleguides/admin/documentation/guide/icons.md

 # Icons

-The icon set of the AdminV4.
+The icon set of the AdminUI.

 ## Usage